Jef-king/Learn/JavaProblems.md

 The following line contains n space separated integers representing a[i] which is the amount of money in each house.

+*Output Format*

+Return one integer - the maximum amount Robin can loot.

 ```
 import java.util.*;